 The Landing Zone template provisions resources as the tenancy administrator (any user that is a member of the

 Administratorsgroup), and it includes policies to allow separate administrator groups to manage each compartment after the initial provisioning.
 The preconfigured policies are not exhaustive.
 When you add resources to the Terraform template, you must define the required additional policy statements.

 - Network Configuration

 The Landing Zone network can be deployed in different ways: with one to multiple standalone VCNs or in a Hub & Spoke architecture with Oracle Cloud Infrastructure DRG V2 service.
 It is also possible to configure the network with no Internet connectivity.
 Although the Landing Zone allows for switching back and forth between standalone and Hub & Spoke, it is important to plan for a specific design, as manual actions might be needed when switching.

 - Customizing the Landing Zone Template

 The Terraform configuration has a single root module and individual modules to provision the resources.
 This modular pattern enables efficient and consistent code reuse.
 To add resources to the Terraform configuration (for example, compartments or VCNs), reuse the existing modules and add the necessary module calls, similar to the existing ones in the root module.
-Most modules accept a map of resource objects, which are usually keyed by the resource name.
-To add objects to an existing container object (for example, to add a subnet to a VCN), add the subnet resources to the existing subnets map.
+Most modules accept a map of resource objects and new objects are just a new element in the map.
+For example, to add a new compartment, define a new object with the compartment information and add it to the existing compartment's map.
+To add objects to an existing container object (for example, to add a subnet to a VCN), add the subnet resources to the existing subnet's map.